-Is Pacific Biosciences of California, Inc. (NASDAQ:PACB) an excellent investment now?
-Hedge funds are taking a bullish view.
-The number of long hedge fund positions increased by 5 lately.
-Our calculations also showed that pacb isn’t among the 30 most popular stocks among hedge funds.
+Pacific Biosciences of California, Inc. (NASDAQ:PACB) has seen a decrease in hedge fund interest recently.
+Our calculations also showed that PACB isn’t among the 30 most popular stocks among hedge funds.

-We’re going to go over the new hedge fund action regarding Pacific Biosciences of California, Inc. (NASDAQ:PACB).
+We’re going to review the key hedge fund action encompassing Pacific Biosciences of California, Inc. (NASDAQ:PACB).

-How are hedge funds trading Pacific Biosciences of California, Inc. (NASDAQ:PACB)?
+How have hedgies been trading Pacific Biosciences of California, Inc. (NASDAQ:PACB)?

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.